-KRAN is based at our Hub in Canterbury, and Folkestone with outreach in Ashford, but we work with young people from all over Kent.
+KRAN has hubs in in Canterbury and Folkestone, but we work with young people from all over Kent.

 KRAN works with separated young refugee and asylum seekers also know as UASC’s (unaccompanied asylum seeking and refugee minors).
 These are young people aged 16 to 24 who have arrived in Kent alone and are claiming asylum.
 Around 80% of the young people we work with are boys.